Workiva/over_react/doc/flux_to_redux.md

 # Flux to Redux Transition Guide
 > A document explaining the fundamentals of transitioning a Flux architecture to a Redux architecture.
 >
-> NOTE: Before attempting to transition, make sure you understand the content from the [OverReact Redux Documentation](./over_react_redux_documentation.md).
+> NOTE: Before attempting to transition, make sure you understand the content from the general [Redux Documentation](https://github.com/johnpryan/redux.dart) and the [OverReact Redux Documentation](./over_react_redux_documentation.md).
 This guide covers differences between Flux to Redux but does not try to comprehensively describe Redux.
 ---
 * __[Goal](#goal)__
 * __[Do I have to transition?](#do-i-have-to-transition-to-redux)__